ISSUIUC/ISS-PCB/HOW-TO.md

 ![alt text](images/ISS-PCB-KiCAD-HOW-TO-SAVE.png)

-If existing search up the library and name the symbol.
+If existing search up the library and name the footprint.
 If a completely new library click new library...

 For actually creating the footprint we need to know what two layers are.